Skip Navigation Links

 Elementalists are practitioners of an ancient and dynamic form of magic referred to hereout as Elementalism as a generalization, but in actual practice there are (and once were) multiple mystical arts and philosophies that incorporate elemental concepts, with differing understandings.
 The root of elemental magic is a belief that the fundamental building blocks of nature are the primal elements of earth, water, air, and fire.
 Some traditions extend the four basic elements with a fifth existential element, variously referred to as spirit, aether, or void.

-Generally speaking, elemental thinking was dominant in pre-scientific ages, and formed or influenced the many ancient cultures and belief systems, ranging from classical Greek philosophy, to Hinduism, Buddhism, Taoism, and the Godai of Japan, as well as permutations such as Chinese Wuxing (which replaces air with wood and metal).
+Generally speaking, elemental thinking was dominant in pre-scientific ages, and formed or influenced many ancient cultures and belief systems, ranging from classical Greek philosophy, to Hinduism, Buddhism, Taoism, and the Godai of Japan, as well as permutations such as Chinese Wuxing (which replaces air with wood and metal).

 Elemental magic rather obviously concerns itself with thematically relevant abilities that have something to do with one or more of the classical elements, such as manipulating existing bodies of liquid or dirt, influencing the wind or open flames, and so on.
 More skilled practioners can tap into other dimensions strongly aligned with one of the elements to summon and / or control Elemental entities.
 The most powerful have near-total control over the elements, and can create or summon forth elements from nothing.